NSF-Simons-CosmicAI-Institute/tacc-surrogates/README.md

 TACC-Surrogates is a series of python wrappers and environment configuration files intended to streamline the training and evaluation of surrogate models on TACC systems.
 In this repository, we collect a number of popular surrogate model architectures, and outfit each with a common initialization, training, and evaluation method.

-The main advantage of TACC-surrogates is its common data structure.
-Our intent is for the user to swap model architectures without having to reformat their dataset.
+The main advantage of TACC-Surrogates is its common data structure.
+Our intent is for the user to freely swap model architectures without having to reformat their dataset.
 Toward this end, we adopt the following standard shape for input/output datasets:

 (batch, num_timesteps_prior, **features)